diogocsgomes/JavaFX-PacManReplica/README.md

 # JavaFX-PacManReplica
-Recriação do jogo PacMan em Java utilizando a biblioteca JavaFX / Recreation of the PacMan game in java using the JavaFX library
+Recriação do jogo PacMan em Java utilizando a biblioteca JavaFX / Recreation of the PacMan game in Java using the JavaFX library